The stages of custom building an electric guitar or bass

 Choose your woods and design

-We completely custom build our guitars and basses so any wild ideas can be considered at the start.
-You can visit the workshop and choose the exact piece of wood for the completely custom instrument.
+We completely custom build our guitars and basses, any wild ideas can be considered at the start.
+You can visit the workshop and choose the exact piece of wood for your completely custom instrument.
 Custom options can be discussed by phone, email, photos and videos/sound samples.